Welcome to Wilkes!

 We are getting excited to welcome you into our Family of Colonels!
 We know you're excited too, so we wanted to give you a jump start on checking out our variety of residence halls and housing options.

-There's so many ways to view our housing options: (link to the specific housing pages / videos
+There are many ways to view our housing options:

 - View our Virtual Tour for an in-depth look at the residence halls.

-- Visit our residence life section to see 360° photos, floorplans, and more.
+- Visit our residence life section to see 360° photos and more.

-- Check out our YouTube channel for videos on student life.
+- Check out our YouTube channel external website for videos on student life.

-If you are an international student planning to live off campus please contact Crystal Cool at email@example.com for information on how to start your off campus housing search.
+If you are an international student planning to live off campus, please contact us for information on how to start your off campus housing search.

 All students must submit a completed health history form provided by the University.
 All health information is held in the strictest confidence.